Meet Dr. Erika Hutz

 As told by Erika Hutz, D.O.

-We sat down with Erika Hutz, D.O., a board-certified internal medicine doctor and geriatrician with Swedish Medical Group to learn more about her philosophy and practice.
+We sat down with Erika Hutz, D.O., a board-certified internal medicine doctor and geriatrician with Endeavor Health Medical Group to learn more about her philosophy and practice.

 What is Geriatrics?

 Geriatrics is the branch of medicine that focuses on the care and treatment of older adults.
 It's a relatively new field.
 In 1950, the average lifespan for a male was 67 years.
 Today, that's almost 79 years.
 So thanks to modern medicine, people are living longer.